amirr0r/notes/Infosec/Pwn/notes.md

 ___

+`checksec`: prints out the binary security settings

+- **RELRO** (Relocation Read-Only):
+    + `Partial RELRO` &arr; changes a program's section layout in memory
+    + `FULL RELRO` &rarr; maps some a program's sections as read-only after initialization.
+- **NX** (No eXecute): _(also known as `DEP`?)_
+    + enforces whether the pages of memory can be executable or not.
+- **PIE** (Position Independent Executables): specifies whether addresses are known at runtime or not.
+- **Canari**: small cookie value placed at the end of each stackframe so that if there is a buffer overflow and the canari is overwritten, it stops the execution.
+- **ASLR** (Address Space Layout Randomisation): stack, heap and libraries are loaded with random addresses.
+- **RUNPATH**: specifies whether the binary is loaded with a LIBC located in a directory that the user control.

 **Data Execution Prevention** (`DEP`) is a security feature available in Windows XP, and later with Service Pack 2 (SP2) and above, programs are monitored during execution to ensure that they access memory areas cleanly.
 DEP terminates the program if a program attempts to call or access the program code in an unauthorized manner.

 ___